Coreoz/Plume-file/plume-file-storage-gcp/README.md

 ## Features

-* ✅ Fully compatible with the `FileStorageService` interface.
 * ✅ Configurable **base path**: store files at the bucket root or in a “folder”.
-* ✅ Supports upload, download and bulk deletion.
 * ✅ Works with **Application Default Credentials**, service account JSON key or Workload Identity.
 * ✅ Supports injection of a custom `Credentials` object via `GcpCredentialsProvider`.